The first day in Ohrid old town

 Later, I went down to the small touristic harbor of the old town.
 There I watched how a boatman threw stones into the water and his dog swam to bring them back to his owner.
 A light rain began to fall but I still went to the beach-bar in Kaneo, where I enjoyed a Nescafe on a sunbed, under an umbrella though.
 I turned back to the Turkish bazaar, where I had lunch – baked beans, sausages (sudzjuk), and Turkish yogurt (ayran).
 It was still raining and cold, so I decided to go home.
 As I was writing in my room, the sky gradually cleared up and at any moment the muezzin began to sing the call to prayer.

-Exploring the Macedonian old town of Ohrid is my diary about the days I spent in Ohrid town (you can find the version in Romanian at …).
-And here are all my Travel Diaries from the Balkan Countries (x…..).
+Exploring the Macedonian old town of Ohrid is the diary about the days I spent in Ohrid town (you can find the version in Romanian at In jurul lacului Ohhrid, Macedonia – I).
+Its continuation, my second post can be found at Exploring the surroundings of the Ohhrid Lake.
+And here are all my Travel Diaries from Macedonia, the Balkan Countries (x6).

 Have you been to Macedonia or plan to go there?
 Leave a comment below this post and tell me what you liked about Macedonia or what you’re interested to see there.